bakhtik/knowledge/development/ppp/objects_values_types.md

 Always initialize your variables!

-A C++ compiler connot guarantee complete type safety, but we can avoid type safety violations through a combination of good coding practices and run-time checks.
+A C++ compiler cannot guarantee complete type safety, but we can avoid type safety violations through a combination of good coding practices and run-time checks.
 When we decide to do things that are (type) unsafe, we must do some checks ourselves.

 ### Safe conversions